dcasota/vesxi-on-azure-scripts/README.md

    1. Check prerequisites, if necessary install Azure Powershell and AzureCLI, and Azure login by device login method (twice!)
    2. Check Azure image, create a resource group, storage account, storage container, network security group and virtual network
    3. create network interface, two nics, one with a public IP address
-   4. create the vm with Photon OS as os disk an a data disk processed with cloud-init custom data from ```$Bashfilename``` See ```prepare-disk-ventoy.sh``` for detailed information.
+   4. create the vm with Photon OS as os disk, and a data disk processed with cloud-init custom data from ```$Bashfilename```.
+      See ```prepare-disk-ventoy.sh``` for detailed information.
-   5. The VM is created and boots into the Ventoy menu
+   5. The VM is created and boots into the Ventoy menu.
+Press enter to start ESXi setup.

 # Findings
   In the ESXi shell we can start to do some checks.